Hemanthbana/Hemanthbana/README.md

 [![YouTube Badge](https://img.shields.io/badge/YouTube-MiddleBenchAnimuthyam-red)](https://www.youtube.com/channel/UCITNjWymiPodQ7fzr6PT4lQ)
 [![Website Badge](https://img.shields.io/badge/StackOverflow-hemanth-yellow)](https://stackoverflow.com/users/19616578/hemanth-kumar-ry)

-I want to be aFull stack development professional,
-The crossover between design and programming has always been of interest to me, I've been lucky enough to learn alongside with talented team for learning and developing of high profile websites.
+I want to be a Full stack development professional, The crossover between design and programming has always been of interest to me, I've been lucky enough to learn alongside with talented team for learning and developing of high profile websites.
 I will aquire a wide range of skills that include back-end development using open source technologies (NodeJs), design (working closely with designers), front-end development (React, Angular9, ReactJs, HTML5, CSS3, Javascript, Responsive), database(MongoDB)